 Cockapoo Training Tips

 Training is an essential part of dog ownership.
 Once you have your new puppy or dog it is worth considering attending puppy training classes.
 This will provide your puppy with vital socialisation skills and give you valuable training techniques and the chance to meet other new puppy owners.
 There are various methods that can be used in training such as treats, clicker training and whistle training.
-We would recommend you find a trainer which uses positive training methods and preferably from the Association of Pet Dog Trainers (APDT).
-The APDT is a voluntary organisation established to improve the welfare of dogs and the competence of dog owners through the promotion of training skills and techniques based on up to date, researched, methods that apply the principles of kindness fairness and effectiveness and are in keeping with modern learning theory.
+We would recommend you find a trainer which uses positive training methods , there are a few now such as from the Association of Pet Dog Trainers (APDT).
+The APDT was established to improve the welfare of dogs and the competence of dog owners through the promotion of training skills and techniques based on up to date, researched, methods that apply the principles of kindness fairness and effectiveness and are in keeping with modern learning theory.

 If you have an older dog or have maybe taken on a rescue dog that requires training there will often be a class to suit your needs.
 If you have a specific problem you can ask your trainer or behaviourist to visit you at home for one to one training.
 There are many books that are useful to read whether you are thinking about getting a Cockapoo or already have one.
 As we have discovered, you can always learn more!
 Below we touch on simple training techniques but we recommend that you always follow professional training advice through classes or reading a training book.

 There are different methods that you can employ such as the use of puppy pads in the crate or pen area or newspaper to encourage the puppy to go to the toilet in a certain spot.
 Some owners prefer to not use these methods but instead take their puppy outside at regular intervals and reward and praise when the puppy goes to the toilet.
 It is recommended that you 'name' the toilet function as this will train your dog to go on command or at least know what is expected of them!
 Ignore all accidents inside the house but offer huge amounts of praise and high value treats if your dog goes outdoors.
-You may also wish to try a toilet training aid such as Poochie-Bells.
-See review here : Poochie Bells and further toilet training here : Toilet Training
+You may also wish to try a toilet training aid such as Poochie Bells.
+Find further toilet training here : Toilet Training

 Not everyone wants to use a crate but there are advantages for the dogs and for you as owners.
 If introduced correctly the puppy will view the crate as its den and safe haven.
 Try covering the top and sides with a blanket or sheet to make it more den like for them.